 Many existing C APIs require the use of void pointers that are passed as additional argument to callback functions and are therefor not type safe.
 Other languages often have native types which can be used to pass nested functions/lambda to callbacks.
 That there is no native C function type that pairs code and data makes interoperating with such languages difficult.
-Trying to use regular function pointers for callbacks with data requires run-time code generation (e.g. nested functions in GCC or XL C, and closures in libffi [1]) but this is complex, inefficient, and problematic from a security point of view.
+Trying to use regular function pointers for callbacks with data requires run-time code generation (e.g. nested functions in GCC or XL C) or management of preallocated tables of trampolines (e.g. for closures in libffi [1] or recently proposed to GCC for Apple M1) but is complex, inefficient, and - in case of run-time code generation - problematic from a security point of view.
 We therefor propose to add a wide function pointer type to C as an important missing basic building block for building type-safe APIs and for language interoperability.